bfxdev/OBS/Scripting-Tutorial-Halftone-Filter.md

 }
 ```

 Add all the code blocks in the HLSL file, then _restart OBS_ (only reloading the script would not help, because the effect remains cached and would not be re-compiled).
-Depending on the value you select for `gamma_correction`, the filtered picture should have a different overall luminosity:
+Depending on the value you select for `gamma_shift`, the filtered picture should have a different overall luminosity:

 ![filter halftone gamma corrected luminance](images/scripting/filter-halftone-gamma-corrected-luminance.png)